mkleemann/cmake-avr/README.md

 * avr-libc AVR_8_bit_GNU_Toolchain_3.4.1_798 (Atmel Studio 6)
 * git version 1.7.11.msysgit.1

-Note: Building under Windows, you need to set the environment (PATH) to the
+*Note:*
-      location of the binaries, especially "make".
+_Building under Windows, you need to set the environment (PATH) to the location of the binaries, especially to find "make".
+Also the variable AVR_FIND_ROOT_PATH needs to be defined as this will be used in the build._

 After getting the project